syntasso/kratix-docs/docs/main/05-reference/01-deployment-topology/01-deployment-topology.md

 ### Platform as a Worker

-The Platform itself can _also_ be registered as a Worker cluster, which is required if the Platform offers any [Composite Promises](../guides/composite-promises).
+The Platform itself can _also_ be registered as a Worker cluster, which is required if the Platform offers any [Compound Promises](../guides/compound-promises).

-The _Web App Golden Path_ Promise is a Composite Promise because it is composed of three lower-level Promises: Jenkins, PostgreSQL, and Nginx.
-Composite Promises allow Platform teams to provide higher-level value by combining lower-level Promises available in the Marketplace.
+The _Web App Golden Path_ Promise is a Compound Promise because it is composed of three lower-level Promises: Jenkins, PostgreSQL, and Nginx.
+Compound Promises allow Platform teams to provide higher-level value by combining lower-level Promises available in the Marketplace.

 ## Kratix Marketplace